Behold, a brief historical synopsis first

 Before Fourier’s contribution, there had been quite a remarkable progress in the determination of the heat equation.
 What was missing was an appropriate model of the complex characteristic of the heat source.
 Since the heat source was part of the equation, it had to have a proper mathematical representation but it was impossible to come up with some simple equation/model because of the complex(messy) nature of nature.
 Here comes the light bulb moment.
 Fourier’s idea basically was that any complex mathematical model of something, as messy as it gets, is the sum of many (infinite) but very simple equations known as basis functions.
 It’s sort of decomposition of the composite but in a clever way. baam…

 Let us take a simple example.
 Consider a simple pasta sauce.
-My pasta sauce usually contains among other things tomatoes, onions, garlic, olive oil, basil & black olives.
-In between the utter orgasm of their taste buds after devouring my pasta, if someone were to ask me what my sauce is made of a usual answer would be 100g of tomato paste, 65g of onion, 20g of garlic, 30ml of olive oil, 2g of basil and 45g of black olives and I cooked it for 15 minutes.
+My pasta sauce usually contains, among other things tomatoes, onions, garlic, olive oil, basil & black olives.
+In between the utter orgasm of their taste buds after devouring my pasta (you guessed it, my pasta is delicious 🙂 ), if someone were to ask me what my sauce is made of, a usual answer would be 100g of tomato paste, 65g of onion, 20g of garlic, 30ml of olive oil, 2g of basil and 45g of black olives and I cooked it for 15 minutes.
 An amalgam such as a tomato sauce can now be represented by a bunch of basis functions (the ingredients, their amount & time it took to cook them).
 In other words [100, 65, 20, 30, 2, 45, 15] would be a code for my sauce.
-The index (position) of each number in the vector is associated to each ingredient (in this case position 0 is tomato paste, position 1 is onion etc..) and the numbers represent the amount of ingredient associated to that position/index in the vector This is the sheer brilliance of Fourier transform: Changing the representation of something from one domain to another (in our case from organic ingredients to bunch of numbers).
+The index (position) of each number in the list (vector) is associated to each ingredient (in this case position 0 is tomato paste, position 1 is onion etc..) and the numbers represent the amount of ingredient associated to that position/index in the vector This is the sheer brilliance of Fourier transform: Changing the representation of something from one domain to another (in our case from organic ingredients to bunch of numbers).

-Now if the complete mapping of abstract states such as love, fear etc… which have long been considered subjective, to a different, perhaps more objective form were to become possible then one question should definitely be raised.
-Will this mark the end for these states being personal i.e specific to each person or will the subjective endure and perhaps lead us to a third previously unknown dimension i.e subjective of the objective.
+Now if the complete mapping of abstract emotions, which have long been considered subjective, to a different, perhaps more objective form were to become possible then one question should definitely be raised.
+Will this mark the end for these states to be considered personal i.e specific to each person or will the subjective endure and perhaps lead us to a third previously unknown dimension i.e subjective of the objective.